Dinas Powys: The Neolithic and the Middle Ages

 The Lordship of Llantwit is described as so fertile that as Glamorgan was called the Garden of Wales was this Lordship called the Garden of Glamorgan ... and it is the flower of all the Country ... and it was very full of goodly villages and Courtly houses, most of them still in remaining.
 The Lord had in this Lordship a noble Castle at Dinas Powys and one at Barry, with his Court house of Llantwit and Grange house of Boverton, so that in the whole it is a most Goodly Country.

-Dinas Powys was included in the original medieval Welsh political sub-division called the Cantref Brenhinol (the Royal Hundred); this later became the commote known as the Hundred of Dinas Powis, which also encompassed St Andrews Major, Michaelston-le-Pit, Westra, Penarth, Cogan, Sully, Lavernock and Llandough.
+Dinas Powys was included in the original medieval Welsh political sub-division called the Cantref Brenhinol (the Royal Hundred); this later became the commote known as the Hundred of Dinas Powys, which also encompassed St Andrews Major, Michaelston-le-Pit, Westra, Penarth, Cogan, Sully, Lavernock and Llandough.

 Rapid expansion in 19th century

 By 1833, Dinas Powys barely existed.
 The nearby St Andrews Major was at the time substantially larger, but together their population was still only 474 in total.

-The village population remained almost static at about 300–400 people until the second half of the 19th century, when there was an influx into the community, including a large contingent from the West Country.
+The village's population remained almost static at about 300–400 people until the second half of the 19th century, when there was an influx into the community, including a large contingent from the West Country.
 The growth of the coal industry saw the first passenger train arrive in Dinas Powys on 20 December 1898, and thereafter the population increased rapidly.
 The new rail link was laid at the bottom end of the Dinas Powys valley and provided a rapid connection to new docks built in Cardiff, Barry and Penarth to handle the expanding coal trade from the South Wales Valleys.
 At that time the only features below St Andrews Major were the small hamlet of Dinas Powys, the rail line, Cadoxton Brook and a number of small farms.